 - 1. The CSB shall provide mental health and substance use services to youth detained in the juvenile detention center, this may include youth who are pre-adjudicated, youth who are post-adjudicated, youth who are post-dispositional, and youth who are in a community placement program.
 Since most youth have short lengths of stay, clinical services in juvenile detention should be designed to provide short term mental health and substance use services.
 At times, a youth may have a long length of stay and the CSB should be prepared to provide services as needed.
-Below are examples of core services a CSB typically provides with this funding to most of the youth it serves in juvenile detention centers:

-- a.
-Case management,

-- b.
-Consumer Monitoring,

-- c.
-Assessment and Evaluation,

-- d.
-Medical Services, or

-- e.
-Individual or group therapy when appropriate (coded as outpatient services)

-- 2. The CSB shall provide discharge planning for community based services for youth with identified behavioral health and/or substance use issues who return to the community.

-- 3. The CSB shall have a Memorandum of Understanding (MOU), a Memorandum of Agreement (MOA), or contract with the juvenile detention center in which the CSB provides services.
-The MOU, MOA, or contract shall outline the roles and responsibilities of each entity as well as outline a plan for regular communication between the CSB and Juvenile Detention Center. - 4.
+Below are examples of core services a CSB typically provides with this funding to most of the youth it serves in juvenile detention centers: - a.
+Case management, - b.
+Consumer Monitoring, - c.
+Assessment and Evaluation, - d.
+Crisis Services - e.
+Medical Services, or - f.
+Individual or group therapy when appropriate (coded as outpatient services) - 2.
+The CSB shall provide discharge planning for community based services for youth with identified behavioral health and/or substance use issues who return to the community. - 3.
+The CSB shall document provided mental health and substance use services while a youth is in detention in the CSBs electronic health record (EHR). - 4.
+The CSB shall have a Memorandum of Understanding (MOU), a Memorandum of Agreement (MOA), or contract with the juvenile detention center in which the CSB provides services.
+The MOU, MOA, or contract shall outline the roles and responsibilities of each entity, outline a plan for continued services if there is a vacancy, a dispute resolution process as well as outline a plan for regular communication between the CSB and Juvenile Detention Center.
+MOU/MOA and contracts shall be reviewed bi-annually. - 5.
 The CSB shall notify the Office of Child and Family Services of any significant staffing changes or vacancies that cannot be filled within 90 days. - B. The Department Responsibilities: The Department agrees to comply with the following requirements.

-The Department shall establish a mechanism for regular review of reporting Mental Health in Juvenile Detention fund expenditures, data, and MOUs/MOAs or contracts to include a process by the Office of Child and Family Services. - C. Reporting Requirements: - 1.
-The CSB shall account for and report the receipt and expenditure of these restricted funds separately. - 2.
+The Department shall establish a mechanism for regular review of reporting Mental Health in Juvenile Detention fund expenditures, data, and MOUs/MOAs or contracts to include a process by the Office of Child and Family Services.

+C. Reporting Requirements:

+- 1. The CSB shall account for and report the receipt and expenditure of these restricted funds separately. - 2.
 The CSB shall adhere to the current Core Services Taxonomy descriptions and classifications of services.
 This information will be reported through the CCS by using Consumer Designation Code 916 code assigned each youth receiving services.
 When the youth is no longer receiving services in the juvenile detention center, the 916 Consumer Designation Code will be closed out. - 3.
 The CSB biennially, shall provide a copy of a signed MOU/MOA or contract to the Department.